About US

 Well behaved dogs are welcome to the campsite and into the festival arena, though not into marquees.

 You'll find over 50 artists performing over 4 days on 3 main stages plus a children's stage and a workshop tent.
-The Lake Stage (our biggest) is a large open arena which we are considering covering for 2024.
-We recommend you bring chairs.
-The Folk Stage has a folkier feel to the music and it's in a marquee, (without walls).
+The Lake Stage (our biggest) is a large open arena with an audience cover which is new for 2024.
+The Folk Stage has a folkier feel to the music and it's in a marquee.
 The Frontier Stage is our smaller third stage with a more lively feel to lots of the music.
 This is an open stage.
 You can bring chairs or mats to all the stages.

 Dogs Welcome!